 Frequently Asked Questions (FAQ)

 A MIDI guitar controller built to the specs of a real guitar.
-Measuring just 16 inches long and weighing just over 2 pounds, it's lightweight & portable yet powerful.
+Measuring just over 16 inches long and weighing just under 2 pounds, it's lightweight & portable - yet powerful.
 Jamstik is designed to pair with your favorite Apple device.
 The jamstik has real frets and real strings that enable real musical expression.
 With the jamstik, you can control hundreds of MIDI music apps or software programs (and the list is growing).
 The patented finger-sensing technology sees your fingers and tracks all of their fine nuances to guide the teaching experience, allowing you to practice or create anywhere.

 - Learn the fundamentals of guitar playing and beyond.